Tuffy’s Dog Food receives the Advisor’s second-lowest tier rating of 2 star.

 - Tuffy’s Classic Hi-Pro Dog Food

-Tuffy’s Golden Chunks Dog Food was selected to represent the others in the line for this review.
+Tuffy’s Golden Chunks was selected to represent the other products in the line for this review.

 Tuffy's Golden Chunks

 Estimated Dry Matter Nutrient Content

 Ingredients: Whole grain ground corn, soybean meal, poultry by-product meal, wheat middlings, poultry fat (preserved with BHA and citric acid), natural flavors, salt, yeast culture, brewers yeast, fish meal, flax seed meal, choline chloride, minerals (zinc sulfate, ferrous sulfate, zinc oxide, calcium carbonate, copper sulfate, sodium selenite, manganous oxide, mineral oil, calcium iodate, cobalt carbonate), vitamins (vitamin A acetate, vitamin D3 supplement, vitamin E supplement, niacin, pantothenic acid, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, menadione sodium bisulfite complex(source of vitamin K activity), folic acid, biotin, vitamin B12 supplement)